 What is the hasselback technique?

-The hasselback technique is way of slicing potatoes or other items almost all the way through to create thin layers.
+The hasselback technique is way of slicing potatoes and other food almost all the way through to create thin layers.
 The thin layers create extra surface area for more ingredients like cheese, bacon, creme fraiche, chives, and seasoning.

 Ingredients